 When Should You Use Muriatic Acid In Your Pool?

 Muriatic acid lowers the alkalinity of the pool.
-So if the pH levels are measuring above 7.8, then it may be time to add some muriatic acid.
+So if the pH levels are measuring above 7.8, it may be time to add some muriatic acid.

 Muriatic Acid vs. Hydrochloric Acid vs. Sulfuric Acid: What’s the Difference?

 Muriatic acid and hydrochloric acid are actually the same chemical compound.
 The main difference between the two is that muriatic acid is less pure because it is diluted (around 20 percent).
-Sulphuric acid is a different chemical compound altogether that contains sulpher.
+Sulphuric acid is a different chemical compound altogether that contains sulfur.
 Conversely, hydrochloric and muriatic acid contain chlorine.

 Adjusting alkaline and pH levels is not easy at first, but it is a learning experience that will protect you and your pool investment for the long term.
 Follow the testing kit directions closely, and you will get the hang of it!
 If you’re uneasy about the safe handling of muriatic acid, try sodium bisulfate, which is a bit slower to take effect, but can still get the job done.

 If you need to raise your pool alkalinity instead, read my complete guide on raising your pool alkalinity.

 Curious to learn more about the proper chemical levels for your pool?
-Be sure to read my guide on pool water chemistry 101 as well.
+Be sure to read my guides on pool water chemistry 101 and the order to add pool chemicals as well.
 If you’re curious about learning how to use muriatic acid to clean your pool, read my guide on how to acid wash your pool.